canonical/packer-maas/vmware-esxi/README.md

 # VMware ESXi Packer Template for MAAS

 ## Introduction
-MAAS 2.5 and above has the ability to deploy VMware ESXi as a custom image.
-MAAS cannot directly deploy the VMware ESXi ISO, a specialized image must be created from the ISO.
+[MAAS](https://maas.io) 2.5 and above has the ability to deploy VMware ESXi as a custom image.
+[MAAS](https://maas.io) cannot directly deploy the VMware ESXi ISO, a specialized image must be created from the ISO.
 Canonical has created a Packer template to automatically do this for you.

 ## Prerequisites (to create the images)

 * A machine running Ubuntu 18.04+
 * [Packer.](https://www.packer.io/intro/getting-started/install.html)
 * The VMware ESXi installation ISO must be downloaded manually.
 You can download it [here.](https://www.vmware.com/go/get-free-esxi)

+## Requirements (to deploy the image)

+* [MAAS](https://maas.io) 2.5 or above, [MAAS](https://maas.io) 2.6 required for storage configuration

 ## Customizing the Image
 The deployment image may be customized by modifying packer-maas/vmware-esxi/http/vmware-esxi-ks.cfg see Installation and Upgrade Scripts in the [VMware ESXi installation and Setup manual](https://docs.vmware.com/en/VMware-vSphere/6.7/vsphere-esxi-67-installation-setup-guide.pdf) for more information.